 It all began with a remarkable gift…

 Herbert and Linda Hall lived in a large Georgian home located in the heart of the area that has become a cultural center of Kansas City, Missouri.
 Over the years Herbert Hall amassed a sizable estate through his grain business.
 Since he and Linda had no direct heirs, they carefully considered the disposition of their estate.
-They hoped “…that their wealth might build up an important cultural agency as a contribution to the city in which they made their home.”
-(Kansas City Star, October 15, 1945).
 The result was a $6 million bequest to establish “… a free public library for the use of the people of Kansas City and the public generally…” (from the Halls’ wills).
 The wills stipulated only that the Library was to be located on the grounds of their estate, and that it was to be named in honor of Linda who died in 1938.
 Herbert died in 1941.

 In 1941, the Board of Trustees, consisting of five businessmen named by the Halls, hired consultants from the national library community to advise them about the type of library that should be established.
 After extensive research and briefings with local and regional leaders, the consultants recommended the creation of a science and technology library.
 The trustees named Joseph C. Shipman, a librarian and former chemist, as the Library’s first director in 1945, and the work began to build the Library’s collections.

 In the late spring or early summer of 1946, on a date of which no one is quite certain, the doors to the Library opened to all who seek scientific and technical information.

 The foundation for the Library’s collections was determined by the Trustees who defined the Library’s area of specialization as “covering the fields of basic science and technology.”
 Clinical medicine, dentistry, and business were excluded since other local and regional libraries collect these subjects.